Canon 70D vs Sony RX0 II

 It is notable that the 70D has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX0 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Sony RX0 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.